Skip to main content

 orun publish --root ./my-platform

-Teams consuming the stack reference it by OCI ref in their intent.yaml:
+Teams consuming the stack reference it by OCI ref:

 compositions: